Nuclear waste treatment and packaging

 By applying the waste hierarchy, we are protecting capacity at the Repository, accelerating decommissioning, and achieving efficiencies and value for the UK taxpayer.

-Treatment minimises the volume of waste we send for disposal and maximises the waste we can re-use or recycle.
+Nuclear waste treatment minimises the volume of waste we send for disposal and maximises the waste we can re-use or recycle.

 Safely re-using and recycling waste is far more efficient and less costly than permanent disposal.
 We treat the waste to avoid disposing of it or to minimise the volume being disposed.